Jammy2211/PyAutoLens/README.rst

 Getting Started
 ---------------

-To get started go to our `readthedocs <https://pyautolens.readthedocs.io/>`_, where you'll find our installation guide, a complete overview of **PyAutoLens**'s features, examples scripts and tutorials and detailed API documentation.
+To get started checkout our `readthedocs <https://pyautolens.readthedocs.io/>`_, where you'll find the installation guide, a complete overview of **PyAutoLens**'s features, examples scripts and tutorials, detailed API documentation and the `HowToLens Jupyter notebook lecture series <https://pyautolens.readthedocs.io/en/latest/howtolens/howtolens.html>`_ on which introduces new users to strong gravitational lensing with **PyAutoLens**.

 Support
 -------